grafana/faro-web-sdk/packages/react/README.md

     ...getWebInstrumentations(),

     new ReactIntegration({
-      router: {
-        version: ReactRouterVersion.V5, // or ReactRouterVersion.V4,
+      // or createReactRouterV4Options
-        dependencies: {
+      router: createReactRouterV5Options({
-          history, // the history object used by react-router Route, // Route component imported from react-router package },
+        history, // the history object used by react-router Route, // Route component imported from react-router package }),
-      },
     }),
   ],
 });